joelparkerhenderson/architecture-decision-record/README.md

 This is the template in [Documenting architecture decisions - Michael Nygard](http://thinkrelevance.com/blog/2011/11/15/documenting-architecture-decisions)

-In each ARD file, write these sections:
+In each ADR file, write these sections:

 * **Title**: short present tense imperative phrase, less than 50 characters, like a git commit message.